Generalized Short Path Algorithms: Towards Super-Quadratic Speedup over Markov Chain Search for Combinatorial Optimization: Preliminaries

 Similarly,

 We write $f(x) = \Omega (g(x)) \iff g(x) = \Ocal(f(x))$.
 If there exists positive constants $\alpha_1$ and $\alpha_2$ such that

 then we write $f(x) = \Theta (g(x))$.

-We also define $\widetilde{\Ocal} (f(x)) =\Ocal(f(x) \cdot \textup{polylog}(f(x)))$ and $\Ocal^* (2^{f(x)}) =\Ocal(2^{f(x)} \cdot \poly (x))$.
+We also define $\widetilde{\Ocal} (f(x)) =\Ocal(f(x) \cdot \textup{polylog}(x))$ and $\Ocal^* (2^{f(x)}) =\Ocal(2^{f(x)} \cdot \poly (x))$.

-\subsection{Probability toolbox}
+\subsection{Probability Toolbox}

 In what follows let $\mathcal{X}$ be a finite set satisfying $|\mathcal{X}| = V$.
 A \textit{Markov chain} $\mathcal{M}$ is a random process that defines movements between elements of $\mathcal{X}$.
 Transitions between states are determined according to a fixed probability distribution, and can be represented by an $V \times V$ (though not necessarily symmetric) \textit{transition matrix} $P$.
 The entry $P_{kj} := P (k, j)$ is the probability of making a transition from $k$ to $j$, and the rows of $P$ sum to 1 to preserve normalization $\sum_{j \in \mathcal{X}} P (k, j) = 1$; we say that such a matrix is \textit{stochastic}.
+Additionally, $\mathcal{M}$ is \textit{ergodic} if it is \textit{aperiodic} (it does not get trapped in cycles) and \textit{irreducible} (every state can reach every other).

 One step in the chain obeys

 For any initial distribution $\mu^{(0)} \in \R^{n}$ over $\mathcal{X}$, the distribution after $t$ steps of the walk is

 We say that a distribution $\pi$ over $\mathcal{X}$ is a \textit{stationary distribution} if